KryptKode/CybLab-Social-Theme/README.md

-# Bootstrap-Starter
+# CybLab Social
-A template for bootstrap projects with html, css and javascript
+A socail media landing page theme with bootstrap